Coderad32/Coderad32/README.md

 ## Authorship and Ownership
 ### Last Update  Mon Nov 11 01:30:18 MST 2024

 I would like to dedicate these works to the people who make it possible.
 Your contributions, feedback, and encouragement have been invaluable in shaping this project.
-Time goes on without sponsorship or donations I find it hard to surivive in life so I must move onwards.
+Time goes on without sponsorship or donations I find it hard to survive in life so I must move onwards.

 Also to note: I work alone but would love to work with other people so I could have some feedback suggestions or general comments.